How do I edit/delete an entry after I’ve released it?

 Please follow these steps to merge two entries:

-• When you select at least two, an action bar will appear above them.
+When you select at least two, the Action Bar will appear above them.

-• Find the merge button in that action bar – it looks like two arrows pointing to each other.
+Find the "Merge" button in the Action Bar, which looks like two arrows pointing to each other.

-• Click that button, and the entries will merge.
+Click the "Merge" button, and the entries will merge.

 Please note that you can only merge two entries that have the same matter/project/initiative.